kcp-dev/kcp/docs/content/setup/production.md

 Using an operator like the aforementioned Etcd Druid can greatly help in performing backups and restores.

+### Encryption

+kcp supports encryption-at-rest for its storage backend, allowing administrators to configure encryption keys or integration with external key-management systems to encrypt data written to disk.

+Please refer to the [Kubernetes documentation](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/) for more information on configuring and using encryption in kcp.

+Since each shard and its etcd is independent from other shards, the encryption configuration can be different per shard, if desired.

 ### Scaling

 etcd can be scaled to some degree by adding more resources and/or more members to an etcd cluster,